 “If you just want to say the word asylum, they will kill you,” the respondent said.

 According to the testimony, an officer in black uniform told them: “If you come back to Greece, we will kill you.”
 Many people were injured.
-Our respondent was beaten so badly with the metal batons that he could barely walk the next day.
+The respondent was beaten so badly with the metal batons that he could barely walk the next day.
 At the time of our interview, he still had bruises on his back after one month.

 After a day of violence and mistreatment, the officers put more than 50 people in a large van and drove them to the border, about 10 minutes away.
 The van was packed with people, who had to stand ducked down to fit in and could barely breathe.
 An old man had breathing problems and he collapsed when they arrived at the Meriç river.
 He didn’t receive any assistance; the migrants were ordered to pick him up.
 The beatings continued at the riverside.
 The migrants were forbidden to lift their gaze from the ground and were threatened with guns.
 Those who looked at the officers were brutally beaten by the masked men in black and green army uniforms.